 How many PD hours, CEUs or Graduate Credits do I earn from taking the Teaching Climate Change Essentials course?

-Upon completion of the Climate Change Essentials for All Educators course and 45 hours of coursework over nine weeks, you will earn 45 professional development hours (PD) or 4.5 Continuing Education Units (CEU) or 3 Graduate Credits.
+Upon completion of the Teaching Climate Change Essentials course and 30 hours of coursework over six weeks, you will earn 30 professional development hours (PD) or 3 Continuing Education Units (CEU) or 2 Graduate Credits.

 Note that you will need to confirm acceptance of professional development hours by your district or state agency.